gtopba/site-to-site-vpn/Pi-Hole as Local DNS server and Block website.md

       dhcp6: yes
       ipv6-privacy: yes # Enabled by default on most current systems, but networkd currently doesn't enable IPv6 privacy by default, see https://man.archlinux.org/man/systemd.network.5
 ```
+Static IP and DHCP Server is not necessary if only DNS and adblock are used.